ALi3naTEd0/RateMe/README.md

 ## Roadmap

+- Improved Discogs integration with more metadata support
 - Implementation of Apple Music authentication and API integration
-- Deezer API integration for expanded music catalog access
 - Advanced search filter and sort options
 - Advanced query optimization for large datasets (10,000+ albums)
 - Database telemetry and performance monitoring